Companies that use Statsig

 Analyzed and validated by Henley Wing Chiu

-Statsig We detected 447 customers using Statsig, 13 companies that churned or ended their trial, and 2 customers with estimated renewals in the next 3 months.
-The most common industry is Software Development (36%) and the most common company size is 51-200 employees (26%).
-Our methodology involves monitoring new entries and modifications to company DNS records.
+Statsig We detected 449 companies using Statsig, 35 companies that churned, and 16 customers with upcoming renewal in the next 3 months.
+The most common industry is Software Development (37%) and the most common company size is 51-200 employees (24%).
+We find new customers by monitoring new entries and modifications to company DNS records.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login